unscriptable/babel-plugin-export-for-test/README.md

         })
     }

-// The same test function with test library injected: export /*for test*/ const anotherTest
+// The same test function with test library injected.
+// Injection is the preferred way: export /*for test*/ const anotherTest
     = ({ describe, it, assert }) => {
         describe('my module', () => {